-El Camino College has an Emergency Operations Plan (EOP), which addresses the responsibilities of El Camino College and provides a framework for coordination of response and recovery efforts within El Camino

-College in coordination with local, State and Federal agencies.
+El Camino College has an Emergency Operations Plan (EOP), which addresses the responsibilities of El Camino College and provides a framework for coordination of response and recovery efforts within El Camino College in coordination with local, State and Federal agencies.
 The EOP must comply with the National Incident Management System (NIMS), the Standardized Emergency Management System (SEMS) and should incorporate the functions and principles of the Incident Command System (ICS), the Master Mutual Aid Agreement (MMAA) and any other relevant programs.

-Procedures to Immediately Notify the College Community in the Event of an Emergency

-El Camino College will immediately notify the campus community upon confirmation of a significant emergency or dangerous situation that poses an immediate threat to the health or safety of students and employees on the campuses.
+Procedures to Immediately Notify the Campus Community in the Event of an Emergency El Camino College will immediately notify the campus community upon confirmation of a significant emergency or dangerous situation that poses an immediate threat to the health or safety of students and employees on the campuses.
 Confirmation includes verifying that the emergency or dangerous situation is real and whether or not an imminent threat to persons on or around the campus exists.
 Verification consists of communication with police officers on patrol throughout the campus, surrounding law enforcement agencies and/or public works department in neighboring areas.
-If the emergency or dangerous situation is confirmed, an alert will be sent via the "NIXLE" emergency notification text, college phone intercom system, college email, in person from first responders, ADA compliant electronic message signs, blue poles and/or police vehicle PA systems.
+If the emergency or dangerous situation is confirmed, the campus community may be notified through various methods including the "NIXLE" emergency notification text, college phone intercom system, college email, on signage around campus, in person from first responders, blue poles and/or police vehicle PA systems.
 The form of notification may vary depending on the nature of the emergency.

 During the COVID-19 pandemic, alerts regarding COVID-19 confirmations and updates are available via the banner at the top of El Camino College's homepage (www.elcamino.edu) and may also be sent out via email.
-Individuals who may have been exposed to the affected individual are identified and notified separately.